What are Share Links?

 When a resource in your account has Share Link enabled, and is therefor set to public, there will be a chain link icon visible next to your resource name.

 Note: When you share public resources (resources who have share links enabled and are therefore not private), a user can retrieve your resource’s share link and then share it with others.
 This is achieved by copying the web address in the navigation bar upon viewing your shared resource.
-Your contact can then go and paste the resource’s URL for public view (such as in a web forum, Facebook newsfeed, email, etc.) or send it to specific contacts.
+Your contact can then go and paste the resource’s URL for public view (such as in a web forum, Facebook newsfeed, email, etc.).
 If you do not want your resource to be shared, ensure share links is disabled.
 This will set your resource to private.
 When your resource is private you resources can only be accessed with your user name and password.